adazzle/react-data-grid/docs/examples/custom-editors.md

 * User activates a cell by double clicking or pressing enter on the keyboard.
 * ReactDataGRid will check if a column has an `Editor` property set.
 * If editor is present, then the editor will be mounted and passed the value of the cell, as well as the above props.
 * The editor maintains its own separate state, and does not update the grid until the editor is committed.
-An editor is committed when either
+An editor is committed when either:
- * the user tabs out of the primary input node
+  - the user tabs out of the primary input node
   - the user clicks enter on the primary input node
   - focus switches back to the data grid
   - onCommit is called manually
 * If the user presses `escape`, then onCommitCancel is called, the editor is closed and the grid retains its original data before the editor was opened.